 Name services, such as DNS, LDAP, and NIS.
 For more information on IPv6 support by these name services, see System Administration Guide: Naming and Directory Services (DNS, NIS, and LDAP).

 Authentication and privacy applications, such as IP Security Architecture (IPsec) and Internet Key Exchange (IKE).
-For more information, see Part III, IP Security.
+For more information, see Part IV, IP Security.

 Differentiated services, as provided by IP Quality of Service (IPQoS).
-For more information, see Part V, IP Quality of Service (IPQoS).
+For more information, see Part VII, IP Quality of Service (IPQoS).

 Failover detection, as provided by IP network multipathing (IPMP).
-For more information, see Failure and Repair Detection in IPMP in System Administration Guide: Network Interfaces and Network Virtualization.
+For more information, see Part VI, IPMP.

 In addition to this Part, you can obtain information about IPv6 from the sources that are listed in the following sections.

 Many RFCs are available regarding IPv6.
 The following table lists the major IPv6 articles and their Internet Engineering Task Force (IETF) web locations as of this writing.

 The following web sites provide useful information about IPv6.